-Under the Failure to Appear / Failure to Pay Program, the Texas Department of Public Safety (DPS) may deny the renewal of a driver license if an individual has failed to appear for a citation or failed to satisfy a judgment ordering the payment of a fine.
-The driver license may not be renewed until the individual’s driver record is cleared of all offenses reported to DPS by the court.
+Under the Failure to Appear / Failure to Pay Program, the Department may deny the renewal of a driver license if you have failed to appear for a citation or failed to satisfy a judgment ordering the payment of a fine.
+Your driver license may be denied renewal until the reported citations or violations are cleared and reported by the court(s) to the Department.

-If a violation has been reported to DPS by more than one court then the individual must contact each reporting court.
+If a violation has been reported to DPS by more than one court then you must contact each reporting court.

 To obtain court information, check the status of all reported offenses or for a list of frequently asked questions, visit Failure to Appear or contact Omnibase Services 1-800-686-0570.

-It takes three to five business days to update a driver record from the date the information is reported to DPS by the court.
-All court-reported offenses must be cleared before a driver record will reflect that an individual is in compliance.
-Individuals are eligible to drive again or renew their driver license once they are in compliance.
+It takes three to five business days to update a driver record from the date the information is reported to the Department by the court.
+All court-reported offenses must be cleared before a driver record will reflect that you are in compliance.
+You are eligible to drive again or renew your driver license once your are in compliance.

 To check the status of your driver license or to determine if you are eligible for reinstatement, visit the License Eligibility webpage.
 This page will provide you with information on what you will need to reinstate your driver license or driving privilege, including any fees you may owe.
 Once all compliance items have been processed and your mandatory suspension period has ended, your driver eligibility status will be updated to reflect "eligible".